Robert Froehner is a Dallas-Fort

 instrument to master.
 It was in fact the world's first electronic musical

-of Texas at Austin and UT Southwestern Medical School at Dallas, he resides
+of the University of Texas at Austin and UT Southwestern Medical School at